rido-min/IoTHubMQTTBrokerPreviewSamples/references/mqtt-3-1-1-conceptual.md

 | dct  | string | no        | Content Type to be used by default on this connection.
 Only `application/json` and `application/cbor` are supported.                               |
 | dtmi | string | no        | Defines Digital Twin model identity.                                                                                                                 |

-**TODO: note or section on how module connection differs from device connection**

 IoT Hub responds with CONNACK packet once it completes authentication.
 If connection is established successfully, CONNACK looks like:

 ```text